The Future is Here!

 In the run-up to the takeover, Jack Tramiel, driven not least by the wish for revenge on Irving Gould, began poaching in the ranks of Commodore and recruiting their key personnel.
 He found that many Commodore employees had no confidence in the new CEO Marshall Smith and his management style and so they were only too happy to accept his invitation.

-Shiraz Shivji, head of development and one of the engineers behind the Commodore 64, certainly was the heaviest loss of staff for Commodore.
+Shiraz Shivji, head of development and senior chip designer at Commodore Business Machines (CBM) certainly represented the most painful loss of staff for Commodore.
 In May 1984, Shivji took three of his most important employees from Commodore with him to join Tramiel.